 Manufacturers are required to include information on the supplement facts label indicating the amount per serving of any active ingredients.
 Some third-party certifiers test finished products or batches to ensure that the strength, concentration, weight, and/or measure is accurately listed on the label.
 Having precise information is necessary because it influences serving sizes and dosages for supplements.
 Furthermore, inaccurate labeling may affect a product’s expected efficacy.
 (14) For example, if a vitamin D supplement states it contains 500 IU but only contains half that amount, you may not experience the same benefits as you would if the supplement truly contained the advertised amount.

-Third-party testing can determine whether a product is free of contaminants, such as heavy metals, bacteria, or pesticides.
+Third-party dietary supplement testing can determine whether a product is free of contaminants, such as heavy metals, bacteria, or pesticides.
 (4) Poor quality control can increase the risk of contamination.
 (6) To prevent the unnecessary introduction of these potentially harmful contaminants into their products, manufacturers may utilize third-party certifiers to perform routine inspections and evaluations of their various manufacturing practices.
 These inspections can ensure that manufacturers are maintaining safe and sanitary operations.
 (17)

 Did you know?
 One investigation demonstrated that four out of five products pulled from the shelves of major retailers such as GNC, Target, Walgreens, and Walmart didn’t contain any of the herbs listed on the supplement’s label.
 (9)